-AWS EventBridge: Event Rules, Cross-Account Routing, Schema Registry, and Terraform
+AWS EventBridge: Event Rules, Cross-Account Routing, Schema Registry

 Build event-driven architectures with AWS EventBridge: custom event buses, rule patterns, cross-account event routing, schema registry with code generation, Pipes for filtering, and Terraform IaC.